kevinmcnamee/kevinmcnamee.github.com/source/_posts/2012-11-07-why-you-dont-need-has-and-belongs-to-many-relationships.markdown

 This task is much more difficult had we used the has\_and\_belongs\_to\_many association.
 We would have to go back and manually create the join table and has\_many :through associations.
 Otherwise, the only information we could ever access is that a cop belongs to a perp and a perp belongs to a cop.

 What do you think of this theory?
 Can you offer a reason where you absolutely think using a has\_and\_belongs\_to\_many association is superior to has\_many :through?

-And now I leave you with those immortal words from Eazy-E and the gang:

-<iframe width="480" height="360" src="http://www.youtube.com/embed/WiX7GTelTPM" frameborder="0" allowfullscreen></iframe>